ruslanmv/ruslanmv.github.io/_posts/2022-04-29-How-to-create-exe-application-that-convert-mp3-to-video-by-using-python.md

 ---
-title: "How to create exe application that convert mp3 to video by using python"
+title: "How to create exe application that converts mp3 to video by using python"
 excerpt: "Convert mp3 to mp4 with static image by using your own exe app in python"

 header: